openfaas/openfaas.github.io/_posts/2021-11-05-long-running-jobs.md

 * [Accelerating the Journey of an AI Algorithm to Production with OpenFaaS - Joost Noppen, BT PLC & Alex Ellis, OpenFaaS Ltd](https://kccnceu19.sched.com/event/MPeF/accelerating-the-journey-of-an-ai-algorithm-to-production-with-openfaas-joost-noppen-bt-plc-alex-ellis-openfaas-ltd)
 * [How LivePerson is Tailoring its Conversational Platform Using OpenFaaS - Simon Pelczer, LivePerson & Ivana Yovcheva, VMware](https://kccnceu19.sched.com/event/MPeR/how-liveperson-is-tailoring-its-conversational-platform-using-openfaas-simon-pelczer-liveperson-ivana-yovcheva-vmware)

+BT's invocations were long running and heavyweight, whilst LivePerson's were often very short-lived since they needed to complete within a chat context, but would generate spikes in load on the platform.

-When people hear about OpenFaaS for the first time, they often ask me: "Why wouldn't we just use cloud functions?" and this is a valid and important question.
-Most of you should be using cloud functions, and not thinking about running something yourself.
+> When people hear about OpenFaaS for the first time, they often ask me: "Why wouldn't we just use cloud functions?" and this is a valid and important question.
+>
+> Most of you should be using cloud functions, and not thinking about running something yourself.
 If you want to integrate one AWS service with another, then you absolutely should use AWS Lambda, it's the right tool for the job.

 But quite often, cloud functions fall short for any number of reasons such as: limited function upload size, lack of source control integration.
-One area that is important to Kevin Lindsay from [Surge](https://workwithsurge.com/) is having a workflow for functions that matches their tightly-tuned software development lifecycle for Kubernetes applications.
+One area that is important to Kevin Lindsay from [Surge](https://workwithsurge.com/) is having a workflow for functions that matches their tightly-tuned software development lifecycle for Kubernetes applications deployed to AWS EKS.
 Their OpenFaaS functions simply become another Custom Resource and helm chart to manage, rather than the completely orthogonal suite of tools that they would need for AWS Lambda.

+OpenFaaS functions are packaged in container images and run as normal Pods using HTTP for the input and output.
+This makes it easier to debug them than cloud solutions.

+Kevin's team simply stand up a local cluster with [KinD](https://kind.sigs.k8s.io/docs/user/quick-start/) an can test their work end-to-end before moving it to a live staging environment on the cloud.

 ## What changed and why did we need it?